Novecento99/Holophonor/README.md

 ### LiuNet class

-The LiuMotion class is the main class of the framework.
+The Holophonor class is the main class of the framework.
 LiuNet instead is a wrapper for neural nets, it allows you to easily load a model and generate images based on input data.
 I made it to be able to incorporate different models in the framework without having to change the code too much.
 (next to implement: pixel diffusion model, VQ-VAE, etc.)

 ## Performances